.NET Core refers to several technologies including .NET Core, ASP.NET Core and Entity Framework Core.

 The .NET Core support lifecycle offers support for each release.
 The length of time and degree of support vary based on a few qualifications.

-Customers can choose to use the Long Term Support (LTS) releases or Current releases.
-LTS releases will generally receive only critical fixes throughout their lifecycle.
+Customers can choose Long Term Support (LTS) releases or Current releases.
+LTS releases will receive only critical and compatible fixes throughout their lifecycle.
 Current releases will receive these same fixes and will also be updated with compatible innovations and features.

-LTS releases are supported for the following timeframe, whichever is longer:
+LTS releases are supported for three years after the initial release.

-Note: .NET Core 1.x was released under an earlier definition of LTS.
-See: .NET Core 1.x "shorter" LTS definition.
+.NET Core 1.x was released under an earlier definition of LTS.
+For more details, see .NET Core 1.x "shorter" LTS definition.

-In addition to staying current with the latest patch update, customers using Current will need to update as new minor versions are released.
+In addition to staying current with the latest patch update, customers using Current will need to update as new minor versions are released to stay in support.
 The latest released minor version will become the minimum serviceable baseline after release.
 After a 3 month Maintenance period, the previous minor version will no longer be supported.
 For example, after 1.2 releases systems running version 1.1 will have 3 months to update to 1.2 to remain eligible for support.
 Applications do not automatically begin using the new minor update.

 This table tracks release dates and end of support dates for .NET Core versions.